grpc/proposal/A65-xds-mtls-creds-in-bootstrap.md

   "refresh_interval": <string>
 }
 ```

+The only difference between the file-watcher certificate provider config
+and this one is that in the file-watcher certificate provider, at least
+one of the "certificate_file" or "ca_certificate_file" fields must be
+specified, whereas in this configuration, it is acceptable to specify
+neither one.

 Implementations should be able to internally configure the use of the
 file-watcher certificate provider for the certificate-reloading